Thin Crust Pizza Dough Recipe

 Allow the dough to rise in a warm, no drafty place until doubled in size.

-Turn the dough out onto a lightly floured surface and divide in half, for 2 14 inch crusts, or in quarters for 4 7-inch crusts.
+Turn the dough out onto a lightly floured surface and divide in half, for 2 14-inch crusts, or in quarters for 4 7-inch crusts.
 Form the dough into balls and lightly oil the surface if storing for later.
 Place in a zip top bag and store in the refrigerator for up to 5 days.

 However, I will always have this dough readily available, as well as, my No Cook Pizza Sauce because even on the craziest, head-spinning nights you can whip something amazing up in 10 minutes flat.
 Pizza always saves the day.
 Especially THIS grilled pizza or THESE Reuben inspired pizzas.

 - 3 1/2 cups 00 flour or bread flour

-- 2 teaspoons dry active yeast
+- 2 1/4 teaspoons Instant yeast 1 packet

 - 1 teaspoon granulated sugar